watusi/jquery.mobile.simultaneous-transitions/README.md

 jQuery Mobile does still include a simultaneous transition handler.
 However, the simultaneous transitions have been removed, so it is up to developers to add them if wanted.

+This repo also include an optional, simple simultaneous, non-scrolling transition handler similar to the one included in jQuery Mobile 1.0 or 1.0.1 (but brought up to date for jQuery Mobile 1.1).
+These transitions work optimally when used with this optional transition handler.

 This repo provides an easy way to either replace the corresponding default transitions with those from jQuery Mobile 1.0.1, or else add new simultaneous transitions, which have the same name